-First year students enrolled on ARCH1050 – Architecture Design 1 and ARCH 1051 – Architectural Design 2 are eligible to participate in this opportunity.
-The maximum number of places on this opportunity is 30 and the minimum the trip will go ahead with is 10.
+First year BA Architecture students are eligible to participate in this opportunity.
+The maximum number of places on this opportunity is 60 and the minimum the trip will go ahead with is 10.
 DMU staff will be accompanying the group.

 DMU students are only eligible to receive one academic-led trip bursary per year.
 Please check our eligibility criteria for further details.